-Autumn -we wrap up, hats on and head outdoors catching the last of the lingering light.
+Autumn, wrapped up, hats on, we head outdoors catching the last of the lingering light.
 Forest foraging for fungal friends, their timely presence favored to boost immunity & moods for the Winter season.
-It captures the senses, Autumns dulcet hues and tone and earthy scents enticing us out to explore the forests of our home.
+The etheral quality of this season, captures the senses.
+Dulcet hues and tone, earthy scents enticing us out to explore the forests of our home.
 The season of great turning, not just for the leaves and plant life.
 So too for many an earthly body, who will fade and return back to the earth.

-In the Valley we have recently moved too, is an expansive national park, home to a small resident population of hardy folk, and neighbour Ted, a single elderly man who doesn’t keep great health.
-Often, I stop at Ted’s gate, in the daze of an Autumn evening walk, to admire the scarlet dahlias that embrace the circumference of his garden, still radiant despite the cooler days, a vestige to the number of seasons he has lived.
-Relishing this time, all to soon the Sun will move further North, the days shorten and the dahlias will fade, defenceless against the elemental play of the Autumn-Winter Junction.
+In the Valley we recently moved too, is an expansive national park, home to a small resident population of hardy folk, and neighbour Ted.
+A single elderly man who doesn’t keep great health.
+Often, I stop at Ted’s gate, in the daze of an Autumn evening walk, to admire the scarlet dahlias that embrace the circumference of his garden, still radiant despite the cooler days.
+A vestige to the number of seasons he has lived.
+Relishing this time as all to soon the Sun will move further North, the days shorten and the dahlias will fade.
+Defenceless against the elemental play of the Autumn-Winter Junction.

 It is also the time that we are most vulnerable, when disease can root deeper if we do not live according to right intelligence or when those of body & mind no longer strong enough will return from whence it came.
 The soul shedding it’s earthly form in the cycle of life – gives way to death, so death may give back life.